nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

     print("Is it me you're looking for?")
     ```

-1. In your terminal, make sure you are in the directory that this file exists.
+1. In your terminal, make sure you are in the directory where this file exists.
 1. Execute the following command in the `python` directory.

     ```bash